Cover Picture © Credits to iStock/bruev

 3 minutes to read

 Get the most authentic Cities experience.
-Check out these guided tours and skip-the-line tickets around Belarus.
+Check out these guided tours and skip-the-line tickets around Minsk.

 There are around ten official public holidays in Belarus each year.
 Those that are well known are either international or religious – New Year, Christmas, Easter.
 Other national holidays are connected to the Soviet past of the country and require some explanation.
 If you happen to be in Minsk on the 3rd of July, feel free to use this ultimate guide on Belarus Independence Day in Minsk.